 Hebrews 8:6 - "The ministry Jesus has received . . . the covenant of which he is mediator" - Received from whom? - God, the superior. - "the covenant of which he is mediator" - Jesus is the mediator, or go-between, between Christians and God.
+The "mediator", by definition, cannot be one of the two parties he mediates for.
 Therefore, the Trinity is logistically impossible, and, in fact, absurd.

 Hebrews 9:11 - "When Christ came as mediator" - God never comes as high priest.
-"He went through the greater and more perfect tabernacle" - Why was he going through? - To get to God!
+"He went through the greater and more perfect tabernacle" - Why was he going 'through the tabernacle'? - To get to God!

-Hebrews 9:12 - "He entered the Most Holy Place" - Jesus entered heaven to be with God "by his own blood" - Jesus died and was resurrected - "obtaining eternal redemption" - Who did he obtain it from? - God.
-Why did he have to obtain it? - Because he didn't have it to give on his own.
+Hebrews 9:12 - "He entered the Most Holy Place" - Jesus entered heaven to be with God "by his own blood" - Jesus died and was resurrected by God - "obtaining eternal redemption" - Who did he obtain it from? - God.
+Why did he have to obtain it? - Because, he didn't have it to give on his own.
+Almighty God has to grant it

-Hebrews 9:14 - "Christ . . . offered himself unblemished to God . . . so that we may serve the living God" - The offerer of a sacrifice is always inferior to and subservient to the God he offers it to.
+Hebrews 9:14 - "Christ . . . offered himself unblemished to God . . . so that we may serve the living God" - The offerer of a sacrifice is always inferior, and subservient, to the God he offers it to.

 Hebrews 9:15 - "Christ is the mediator of a new covenant" - The go-between humans and God.
-Obviously, Christ is separate and distinct from both.
+The "mediator," by definition, cannot be either of the two parties in the covenant.
+Obviously, Christ is separate, and distinct from, both.
 "He has died as a ransom".
-Since "God . . . will never die" (Habakkuk 1:12), Jesus Christ cannot be Almighty God.
+Since "God . . . will never die" (Habakkuk 1:12), Jesus Christ cannot be Almighty God, because "Christ died" (1 Corinthians 15:3).

-Hebrews 9:24 - "Christ . . . entered heaven itself, now to appear for us in God's presence". - Christ goes to heaven to appear before God on behalf of Christians.
+Hebrews 9:24 - "For Christ did not enter into a sanctuary made by hands, a copy of the true one, but heaven itself, that he might now appear before God on our behalf."
+(NAB). - Christ goes to heaven to appear "before God" on behalf of Christians.
 Both God and Christ have their distinctive roles to play.
+But it is clear that Jesus had to enter heaven to appear "before God".
+If Christ was God, he wouldn't have to go to heaven to appear before God.